JoacoSlime/crossworlds-sddm/README.md

 # Crossworlds SDDM Theme
 This is a SDDM login theme based on the login screen present on [CrossCode](https://www.cross-code.com/)'s intro.

-This theme es completely and absolutely aesthetical.
+This theme is completely and absolutely aesthetical.
 It's not made with practicality in mind and does not have the necessary characteristics to be completely usable.
 USE AT YOUR OWN RISK.

 ## Installation
 - Download the latest release or clone the repository.